7 to 8 pm ET

 Ebbó (1998) is an opera-oratorio by Cuban composer Louis Aguirre and librettist Rafael Almanza.
 The piece is an expression and reinvention of Afro-Caribbean religious, aesthetic, and musical heritage.
 This new production, commissioned by Americas Society from Dominican artist Yelaine Rodríguez, was created specifically to be seen online.

 Ebbó premiered in Camagüey in 1998 and was repeated in Germany the following year, the author’s first of many incursions into Afro-Cubanism.
 Almanza creates a thundering and frantic poetic world that approaches the African universe from within, delving into Afro-Cuban rituals and eschewing shallow visions.
 Aguirre crafts an overwhelming ritual world that is heterogeneous and brutal, responding to wide-ranging creative impulses that include complex rhythmic structures, microtonal ragas, and extended instrumental techniques, as well as procedures derived from South Indian Carnatic music.
-Rodríguez's production, with live actors filmed in Quisqueya and other stuff, brings a twenty-first century aesthetic to a timeless story.
+Rodríguez's production, with live actors filmed in the Dominican Republic, brings a twenty-first century aesthetic to a timeless story.

 The musical ensemble, including a solo soprano (Estelí Gómez), narrator, and instruments including Latin Jazz master Bobby Sanabria, was recorded independently by musicians scattered around the world, from New York to California, and from Tokyo to Buenos Aires.

 - Queen Apetebí: Rayser Rafelina Campusano Rosario